-Methamphetamine is available throughout the state.
+Methamphetamine is another drug that is often abused in Massachusetts.
 The main supply of the drug comes from California.
-The diligence of law enforcement has limited the number of methamphetamine laboratories.
-Methamphetamine users are typically in their twenties and thirties.
+However, the diligence of law enforcement has decreased the number of methamphetamine laboratories.
+Typically, crystal meth users are in their twenties and thirties.

-Club drugs are a problem in Massachusetts.
+Club drugs are also an issue in Massachusetts.
 Ecstasy is the most abused drug and readily available.
 Club drugs are abused by students at rave parties and nightclubs.
 They come into the state from New York and other surrounding states.
 The club drug trade in Massachusetts is controlled by gangs.
 Ketamine has been diverted from legitimate sources such as veterinary clinics.

 Marijuana is a constant challenge in Massachusetts.
 Most of the supply comes from the southern states, with a recent influx of marijuana from Jamaica and Colombia.
 BC Bud, a stronger and purer form of marijuana, enters the state from Canada.
 Homegrown production of marijuana is limited because of the strict enforcement of state forest lands.